-“While the safety of our visitors has always been one of our top priorities, we recognize it is even more critical today,” says Scott White, President/CEO of the Greater Palm Springs CVB.
+“While the safety of our visitors has always been one of our top priorities, we recognize it is even more critical today,” says Scott White, President/CEO of Visit Greater Palm Springs.
 “The pledge is voluntary, and all businesses who take it have committed to implementing core safety practices such as physical distancing guidelines, disinfecting protocols and health screenings.
 We promise you’ll find the same inspiring mountain views, swaying palms and serene poolside escapes you’ve come to love, just with new safety measures in place.”

 Here’s how some of our cities and local tourism industries are upholding the pledge—so when you’re ready to visit Greater Palm Springs again, you’ll know you can find your oasis here, safely.